 Separate groups of patients:

-1. planned surgical interventions: with a low risk of thromboembolic complications and the absence of mechanoprostheses of heart valves, it is possible to temporarily cancel vitamin K antagonists with the creation of subtherapeutic anticoagulation (INR<1,5) на срок до 48 часов без перехода на гепарин – IIa C. При приеме варфарина обычно отменяют за 5 дней до операции. В случае же высокого риска тромбэмболических осложнений или наличия механопротезов клапанов сердца временная отмена пероральных антикоагулянтов рекомендована с переходом на терапевтические дозы гепарина или НМГ («терапия моста») – IIa C. После вмешательства возобновление приема антагониста витамина К (в прежней дозе) возможно вечером дня операции при условии полного и успешного гемостаза – IIa B. При этом в случае «терапии моста» на этапе возобновления приема антагониста витамина К время перекреста с гепарином или НМГ должно быть не менее 5 суток. Если операция проводится экстренно, то можно, при необходимости дать небольшие дозы витамина К.
+1. planned surgical interventions: If the risk of thromboembolic complications is not high and there are no mechanoprosthetic heart valves, temporary withdrawal of vitamin K antagonists with the creation of subtherapeutic anticoagulation (INR) is possible<1,5) на срок до 48 часов без перехода на гепарин – IIa C. При приеме варфарина обычно отменяют за 5 дней до операции. В случае же высокого риска тромбэмболических осложнений или наличия механопротезов клапанов сердца временная отмена пероральных антикоагулянтов рекомендована с переходом на терапевтические дозы гепарина или НМГ («терапия моста») – IIa C. После вмешательства возобновление приема антагониста витамина К (в прежней дозе) возможно вечером дня операции при условии полного и успешного гемостаза – IIa B. При этом в случае «терапии моста» на этапе возобновления приема антагониста витамина К время перекреста с гепарином или НМГ должно быть не менее 5 суток. Если операция проводится экстренно, то можно, при необходимости дать небольшие дозы витамина К.

-2. ONMK or TIA: before starting antithrombotic therapy, it is necessary to make sure that the blood pressure values are controlled and hemorrhage in the brain is excluded using CT or MRI - IIa C. bleeding should not be prescribed anticoagulants - IIa C. With a large size of the focus of ischemic stroke, it is advisable to postpone the appointment of anticoagulants in view of the risk of hemorrhagic transformation of the focus - IIa C. If a patient with AF develops TIA, but stroke is excluded and there is no risk of bleeding, then it is recommended as it is possible to initiate the intake of anticoagulants earlier - IIa C. In case of hemorrhagic stroke, anticoagulants are canceled immediately and prescribed again after a long period of time and in the absence of a high risk of repeated hemorrhagic stroke.
+2. ACVA or TIA: before starting antithrombotic therapy, it is necessary to make sure that blood pressure is controlled and to exclude cerebral hemorrhage using CT or MRI - IIa C. In the absence of intracranial bleeding, the issue of prescribing oral anticoagulants can be decided no earlier than 2 weeks after stroke, and in the presence of intracranial bleeding bleeding, anticoagulants should not be prescribed - IIa C. If the focus of ischemic stroke is large, it is advisable to postpone the prescription of anticoagulants due to the risk of hemorrhagic transformation of the focus - IIa C. If a patient with AF develops a TIA, but stroke is excluded and there is no risk of bleeding, then it is recommended as it is possible to initiate the use of anticoagulants earlier - IIa C. In case of hemorrhagic stroke, anticoagulants are discontinued immediately and re-prescribed after a long period of time and in the absence of a high risk of recurrent hemorrhagic stroke.

-5. OKS: for ACS and PCI, triple antiplatelet therapy is required for at least 6 months, then a vitamin K antagonist + clopidogrel or acetylsalicylic acid up to a year after stenting - IIa C. For ACS without PCI, either a combination of a vitamin K antagonist (INR 2, 0-3.0) with acetylsalicylic acid or monotherapy with a vitamin K antagonist with an INR of 2.5-3.5 - IIa C. Approaches to the treatment of ACS against the background of initial therapy with new oral anticoagulants have not been studied, therefore, a switch to warfarin is recommended.
-ECV with unstable hemodynamics, inability to control heart rate or persistent ischemia; preferably intravenous administration of beta-blockers (I C) or nondihydropyridine AAs (IIa C; in the absence of clinical signs of HF); in the presence of severe CHF, digoxin (IIb C) and / or amiodarone (I C) can be used.
+5. OKS: in case of ACS and PCI, triple antiplatelet therapy is required for at least 6 months, then a vitamin K antagonist + clopidogrel or acetylsalicylic acid until a year after stenting - IIa C. In case of ACS without PCI, either a combination of a vitamin K antagonist is recommended for a year (INR 2, 0-3.0) with acetylsalicylic acid or monotherapy with a vitamin K antagonist with an INR of 2.5-3.5 – IIa C. Approaches to the treatment of ACS during initial therapy with new oral anticoagulants have not been studied, so in this case it is recommended to switch to warfarin.
+ECV for unstable hemodynamics, inability to control heart rate or persistent ischemia; preferably intravenous administration of beta-blockers (I C) or non-dihydropyridine ACs (IIa C; in the absence of clinical signs of HF); in the presence of severe CHF, digoxin (IIb C) and/or amiodarone (I C) can be used.

-7. valve defects: with a combination of atrioventricular valve defects, only oral anticoagulants; in the presence of mitral valve defect, its correction should be considered separately.
-The target INR values for the mitral valve mechanoprosthesis are at least 2.5, for the aortic valve - 2.0 (I B).
+7. valve defects: for a combination of atrioventricular valve defects, only oral anticoagulants; If there is a mitral valve defect, its correction should be separately considered.
+The target INR values for a mechanical prosthetic mitral valve are at least 2.5, for the aortic valve – 2.0 (I B).

-11. DPP: in the presence of a combination of symptomatic DPP and AF, RFA is indicated - I A; in socially responsible professions, even with non-symptomatic DPP and AF - I B. In asymptomatic, but clearly manifest forms of DPP and AF, RFA can also be considered (recommended for additional examination of CPP) - I B. In the absence of obvious indications against the background of a combination of DPP and AF, RFA may be conducted after an explanatory conversation about possible risks at the request of the patient - IIa B.
+11. DPP: in the presence of a combination of symptomatic DPP and AF, RFA is indicated - I A; in socially responsible professions, even with non-symptomatic DPP and AF - I B. In asymptomatic, but clearly manifest forms of DPP and AF, RFA can also be considered (recommended for additional examination of TEES) - I B. In the absence of obvious indications against the background of a combination of DPP and AF, RFA may be carried out after an explanatory conversation about possible risks at the request of the patient – IIa B.

-Demonstrates better results than standard bleeding risk scales, which are based only on clinical risk factors.
-The benefits of oral anticoagulant therapy (OAC) in AF are known to be based on a balance between reducing the risk of ischemic stroke and increasing the risk of major bleeding.
-At the moment, the scale is most often used to assess the risk of bleeding against the background of CBC.
-HAS-BLED which takes into account clinical risk factors.
-However, in recent years, information has been obtained that some biomarkers are capable of providing additional information about the risk of bleeding in patients with AF, so it would be reasonable to assume that our ability to predict these complications will improve if these variables are included in the model.
-The new scale for assessing the risk of bleeding is called ABC (from the English words for "age", "biomarkers" and clinical history).
-It was able to demonstrate higher sensitivity and feasibility rates than the popular clinical scales HAS-BLED and ORBIT, so it has good prospects as a tool for justifying clinical decisions in the field of anticoagulation in patients with AF.
-Research on this new scale was published in the June 4, 2016 issue of the Lancet.
+Shows better results than standard bleeding risk scores that are based only on clinical risk factors.
+As is known, the benefit of using oral anticoagulants (OAC) for AF is based on a balance between reducing the risk of ischemic stroke and increasing the risk of major bleeding.
+Currently, the most commonly used scale to assess the risk of bleeding during OAC is HAS-BLED, which takes into account clinical risk factors.
+However, in recent years there has been evidence that some biomarkers can provide additional information about the risk of bleeding in patients with AF, so it would be reasonable to assume that our ability to predict these complications will improve if these variables are also included in the model.
+The new scale for assessing the risk of bleeding is called ABC (from the English words “age”, “biomarkers” and clinical history).
+It has demonstrated higher sensitivity and feasibility than the popular clinical scores HAS-BLED and ORBIT, so it has good prospects as a tool to inform clinical decisions in the field of anticoagulation in patients with AF.
+The study on this new scale was published in the June 4, 2016 issue of the Lancet.

 Additional Information: Even short-term administration of NSAIDs to patients with atrial fibrillation on anticoagulants increases the risk of bleeding

-The researchers then moved on to external validation of their results using biomarker data from the RE-LY study (Randomized Evaluation of Long-term Anticoagulation Therapy), in which AF patients received either dabigatran (Pradaxa, manufacturer Boehringer Ingelheim) or warfarin.
-Archived blood samples for biomarker research were available for 8468 patients, with 463 major bleeding events reported during the study.
-In the population of the RE-LY study, the new ABC scale also showed a higher c-index than the two competing scales: for ABC, the c-index was 0.71, for the HAS-BLED scale - 0.62, for the ORBIT scale - 0.68 (differences were highly significant: P<0,0001 и P=0,0016, соответственно). Шкала ABC также превосходила шкалы HAS-BLED и ORBIT с точки зрения способности прогнозировать внутричерепные кровоизлияния: значения c-индекса для трех шкал составили 0,66, 0,58 и 0,60, соответственно). Внешняя валидизация является важным шагом при подтверждении ценности новых шкал, и, таким образом, шкала ABC успешно справилась с этим этапом, превзойдя конкурентные шкалы.
+The researchers then moved on to externally validate their results using biomarker data from the RE-LY trial (Randomized Evaluation of Long-term Anticoagulation Therapy), in which patients with AF received either dabigatran (Pradaxa, manufacturer Boehringer Ingelheim) or warfarin.
+Archival blood samples for biomarker testing were available for 8468 patients, with 463 major bleeding events occurring during the study.
+In the RE-LY study population, the new ABC scale also demonstrated a higher c-index value than its two competing scales: ABC had a c-index of 0.71, HAS-BLED had a c-index of 0.62, and ORBIT had a c-index of 0.71.
+0.68 (differences were highly significant: P<0,0001 и P=0,0016, соответственно). Шкала ABC также превосходила шкалы HAS-BLED и ORBIT с точки зрения способности прогнозировать внутричерепные кровоизлияния: значения c-индекса для трех шкал составили 0,66, 0,58 и 0,60, соответственно). Внешняя валидизация является важным шагом при подтверждении ценности новых шкал, и, таким образом, шкала ABC успешно справилась с этим этапом, превзойдя конкурентные шкалы.

-Back to number
+Return to number

 HAS-BLED scale

-Hypertension - hypertension (systolic blood pressure> 160 mmHg);
+Hypertension - hypertension (systolic blood pressure > 160 mmHg);

 Stroke - stroke;

-Elderly - age (> 65 years old);
+Elderly - age (>65 years);

 Bibliography

 1. Pisters R., Lane D.A., Nieuwlaat R., de Vos C.B., Crijns H.J., Lip G.Y.
-A novel user-friendly score (HAS-BLED) to assess 1-year risk of major bleeding in patients with atrial fibrillation: the Euro Heart Survey // Chest. - 2010 Nov. - 138 (5). - 1093-100.
+A novel user-friendly score (HAS-BLED) to assess 1-year risk of major bleeding in patients with atrial fibrillation: the Euro Heart Survey // Chest. — 2010 Nov. - 138(5). - 1093-100.

-2. Authors / Task Force Members, Camm A.J., Lip G.Y., De Caterina R. et al. 2012 focused update of the ESC Guidelines for the management of atrial fibrillation: An update of the 2010 ESC Guidelines for the management of atrial fibrillation.
+2. Authors/Task Force Members, Camm A.J., Lip G.Y., De Caterina R. et al. 2012 focused update of the ESC Guidelines for the management of atrial fibrillation: An update of the 2010 ESC Guidelines for the management of atrial fibrillation.
 Developed with the special contribution of the European Heart Rhythm Association // Eur.
-Heart J. - 2012 Nov. - 33 (21). - 2719-47.
+Heart J. - 2012 Nov. - 33(21). - 2719-47.

 3. Lip G.Y., Frison L., Halperin J.L., Lane D.A.
-Comparative validation of a novel risk score for predicting bleeding risk in anticoagulated patients with atrial fibrillation: the HAS-BLED (Hypertension, Abnormal Renal / Liver Function, Stroke, Bleeding History or Predisposition, Labile INR, Elderly, Drugs / Alcohol Concomitantly) score / / J. Am.
+Comparative validation of a novel risk score for predicting bleeding risk in anticoagulated patients with atrial fibrillation: the HAS-BLED (Hypertension, Abnormal Renal/Liver Function, Stroke, Bleeding History or Predisposition, Labile INR, Elderly, Drugs/Alcohol Concomitantly) score / / J. Am.
 Coll.
-Cardiol. - 2011 Jan 11. - 57 (2). - 173-80.
+Cardiol. — 2011 Jan 11. — 57(2). - 173-80.